Gilbert & Eileen Edgar and Anthony Saltmarsh PAF

 Applicants from outside the EU should note that they are required to indicate on their application what evidence they can show to prove their right to be in the UK for 2018/19.

-Accompaniment Fellows are responsible for arranging their own lessons and other tuition.
+The Gilbert & Eileen Edgar and Anthony Saltmarsh Piano Accompaniment Fellow is responsible for arranging their own lessons and other tuition.
 Tuition may include lessons with RCM professors or those not directly associated with us.
 Fellows are also responsible for planning their own work routines and monitoring their effectiveness.
 Funds may also be used for tuition in related areas of study, such as coaching on other areas of repertoire, language study, related instruments and costs associated with starting out in the profession.

-All Accompaniment Fellows are required to accompany one-to-one lessons, faculty classes, examinations and others as agreed with their relevant Head of Faculty.
+The Gilbert & Eileen Edgar and Anthony Saltmarsh Piano Accompaniment Fellow is required to accompany one-to-one lessons, faculty classes, examinations and others as agreed with their relevant Head of Faculty.
 Accompaniment is likely to be in the region of 540 hours over the year, primarily during the RCM’s 30 teaching weeks.

 The Gilbert & Eileen Edgar and Anthony Saltmarsh Piano Accompaniment Fellow will report to the Head of Keyboard and to the Projects Manager, but also to the Head of the Faculty to which they are assigned.